microsoft/VQ-Diffusion/readme.md

 This is the official repo for the paper: [Vector Quantized Diffusion Model for Text-to-Image Synthesis](https://arxiv.org/pdf/2111.14822.pdf).

+The code is the same as https://github.com/cientgu/VQ-Diffusion, some issues that have been raised can refer to it.

 > VQ-Diffusion is based on a VQ-VAE whose latent space is modeled by a conditional variant of the recently developed Denoising Diffusion Probabilistic Model (DDPM).
 It produces significantly better text-to-image generation results when compared with Autoregressive models with similar numbers of parameters.
 Compared with previous GAN-based methods, VQ-Diffusion can handle more complex scenes and improve the synthesized image quality by a large margin.

 ## Framework